-When you are at the top, the only place to go is down.
-That simply wasn’t an option for the world’s most loved ski resort, Whistler Blackcomb.
-But just like any outdoor destination, Whistler isn’t immune to fluctuations in weather.
+Just like any outdoor destination, Whistler Blackcomb isn’t immune to fluctuations in weather.
 So what does a business based on snow conditions talk about when Ma’ nature is having a bad hair day? – Something a lot more original than the village après.
 It was time for a new metric.
 One that proved there are no bad days at Whistler Blackcomb.
-It’s the destination that delivers every time, whether it’s nuking fluff or pouring rain.
-Thing is, you have to be there to Get The Goods.
+With the help of GFC, 2016/17 was a season of firsts for the world’s most loved ski resort.

 Strategic platform development, Campaign creation, art direction, writing & execution, Social media campaign thread